swagger-api/swagger-js/README.md

 ```
 ### Authorization

 Need to pass an API key?
-Ok, here is sample `swagger.yml`:
+Ok, lets do it for this sample `swagger.yml`:

 ```yaml
 # ...